swiftlang/swift-evolution/proposals/NNNN-collections-move-indices.md

   does not require design work.
 This fix would allow the code to compile and run.

-  In order to take advantage of the performance improvements in the new model, and remove reference-counted stored properties from indices, the representation of the index might need to be redesigned.
+  In order to take advantage of performance improvements in the new model, and remove reference-counted stored properties from indices, the representation of the index might need to be redesigned.